top of page

-Useful Info about Kalymnos
+Useful info about Kalymnos

-HOW TO GET TO KALYMNOS?
+HOW TO ORGANISE YOUR TRIP IN KALYMNOS?

-Ferry departures usually run late into the evening, remember to check the schedules in case you need to spend the night on Mastichiari (up to date ferry schedule can be found here: http://climbkalymnos.com).
-It takes about 30 minutes to cross with the fast ferries (45 minutes with the slow ones).
-There is no need to reserve the ferry in advance, a small ticket desk will open on the harbour just before departure.
-A taxi from the airport to the port of Mastichiari takes about 7 minutes and costs 15€.
-Some buses are also available (2,5€), they don't take too much longer but are limited and can sometimes be late.
+Ferries board in Mastichiari, not Kos Town*.
+There are about ten ferries a day between Kalymnos and Kos.
+Remember to check the timetable in case you need to stay overnight in Mastichiari (the latest ferry timetable can be found here: http://climbkalymnos.com).
+The crossing takes about 30 minutes with the fast ferries (45 minutes with the slow ones).
+There is no need to book the ferry in advance (some exceptions in high season, so be careful), a small ticket office opens at the harbour just before departure.
+A taxi from the airport to the port of Mastichiari takes less than 10 minutes and costs €18.
+Some buses are also available (3€), they don't take much longer but are limited and can sometimes be late.

 *There is one boat a day from Kos town, but it is further from the airport, so it is more expensive to take a taxi and the ticket is also more expensive at around €16.
 This may be an option if strong winds stop the ferries from Mastichiari.

 Do you need a car or a scooter?